teja-1403/Movie-Recommendation-System-using-Python/README.md

 ![new](https://github.com/user-attachments/assets/37f4b297-5018-43fe-9f9f-06fd4c7711cd)

 # Movie Recommendation System Project using ML
 The main goal of this machine learning project is to build a recommendation engine that suggests movies to users.
 This Python project is designed to provide a practical understanding of how a recommendation system operates.
-We have developed a recommendation system using User-Based Collaborative Filtering, Item-Based Collaborative Filtering, and Model-Based Filtering.
+I have developed a recommendation system using User-Based Collaborative Filtering, Item-Based Collaborative Filtering, and Model-Based Filtering.
 Through this project, I gained hands-on experience in applying Python, Data Science, and Machine Learning techniques to a real-world problem.

 # What is a Recommendation System?
 A recommendation system is a platform that offers personalized suggestions to users by leveraging a filtering process based on user preferences and browsing history.
 It takes user-related information as input, often derived from prior interactions, such as browsing data, ratings, or purchase history.
 This information helps the system understand user preferences and provide tailored content recommendations.